satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 acknowledging the quality of their contributions and preserving their efforts in a document’s version history.
 Such an interactive and open system will also promote timely reviews and enable reviews to evolve beyond the publication date.
-We demonstrate that technology currently available in open code review systems may be adapted to eliminate the need for the current evil empire.
+We argue that technology currently available in open code review systems should be adipated to eliminate the need for the current evil empire.

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review